 Although separate treatment facilities have been set up to respond to the Ebola outbreak, general medical facilities throughout Guinea are unable to provide the same standard of healthcare as in the UK.
 Many medical facilities expect to be paid up-front for treatment.

-If you travel to Guinea you should stay in contact with your employer or host organisation about the support that they can provide to you while you’re in the country, or should you wish to leave.
+If you travel to Guinea you should stay in contact with your employer or host organisation about the support that they can provide to you while you’re in the country, or if you should wish to leave.
 If you travel to Guinea to help in the relief effort, you should make sure that you’re contracted to a reputable organisation that is able to provide the support and risk assessments required.
 Restrictions on travel in the region may make it difficult to leave, particularly at short notice.

 Enhanced screening measures have been introduced for departing passengers at Conakry airport.
 There may be delays at Guinea’s land border crossings due to enhanced screening measures.

 Although the chances of being infected remain low, there are measures you can take to prevent catching Ebola.
 You should follow the health advice issued by the National Travel Health Network and Centre.